-The sakura aren’t the only things in the Parks that are pink; there’s a large number of pink merchandise available now at both Tokyo Disney Resort and the Disney Store.
-Starbucks and other stores throughout the country offer a wide-range of pink and sakura-themed merchandise over the spring too.
+Sakura isn’t the only things in the Parks that are pink; there’s a large number of pink merchandise available now at both Tokyo Disney Resort and the Disney Store.
+Starbucks and other stores throughout the country offer a wide range of pink and sakura-themed merchandise over the spring too.

 Don’t forget to read our cherry blossom guide for the Tokyo area too!

 - When is the best time to view sakura?

 - Tokyo Disney Resort & Urayasu Area

 When is the best time to view sakura?